 Humboldt University of Berlin and University of Melbourne

-- I work in a team of 6 researchers with whom I collaborate daily, additionally I initiated several inter- national collaborations.
+- I worked in a team of 6 researchers with whom I collaborate daily, additionally I initiated several inter- national collaborations.

 - In my PhD project I learned to manage deadlines and task prioritizing.

-- I taught an MA course at Humboldt University in which I supervised 4 corpus-based research projects done by students, and subsequently I became an MA thesis supervisor of one of the students.
+- I taught an MA course (‘Tense-related phenomena in Melanesian languages’) at Humboldt University in which I supervised 4 corpus-based research projects done by students, and subsequently I became an MA thesis supervisor of one of the students.

 - I have experience with NLP tasks as I used Python (NLTK) and RegEx for searching language corpora, including using corpora annotations, which allowed me to perform formal semantic and pragmatic analyses.

 - I was a PhD representative in a mid-term funding review of my institution, through which I contributed to the positive evaluation and the continuation of the funding.

 - I did fieldwork in Vanuatu where I collected and analyzed speech recordings of the local language called Nafsan.